Evolution Petroleum Co. (NYSEAMERICAN:EPM) Expected to Post Earnings of -$0.02 Per Share

-Equities research analysts predict that Evolution Petroleum Co.
-(NYSEAMERICAN:EPM) will announce earnings per share of ($0.02) for the current quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for Evolution Petroleum’s earnings.
-Evolution Petroleum reported earnings of $0.05 per share during the same quarter last year, which would indicate a negative year-over-year growth rate of 140%.
-The company is expected to report its next earnings results on Wednesday, February 3rd.
+Brokerages predict that Evolution Petroleum Co.
+(NYSEAMERICAN:EPM) will post earnings of ($0.02) per share for the current quarter, according to Zacks.
+Two analysts have made estimates for Evolution Petroleum’s earnings.
+Evolution Petroleum reported earnings of $0.05 per share in the same quarter last year, which would indicate a negative year-over-year growth rate of 140%.
+The firm is expected to report its next quarterly earnings report on Wednesday, February 3rd.

-On average, analysts expect that Evolution Petroleum will report full year earnings of ($0.01) per share for the current financial year, with EPS estimates ranging from ($0.01) to $0.00.
-For the next year, analysts expect that the company will report earnings of ($0.01) per share.
-Zacks Investment Research’s earnings per share calculations are an average based on a survey of analysts that cover Evolution Petroleum.
+On average, analysts expect that Evolution Petroleum will report full-year earnings of ($0.01) per share for the current year, with EPS estimates ranging from ($0.01) to $0.00.
+For the next fiscal year, analysts expect that the firm will report earnings of ($0.01) per share.
+Zacks’ EPS averages are a mean average based on a survey of research analysts that cover Evolution Petroleum.

-A number of research firms have recently commented on EPM.
-Zacks Investment Research upgraded Evolution Petroleum from a “hold” rating to a “buy” rating and set a $3.00 target price for the company in a research report on Tuesday, December 29th.
-Alliance Global Partners upgraded Evolution Petroleum from a “neutral” rating to a “buy” rating in a research report on Monday, September 21st.
+Several equities research analysts have weighed in on EPM shares.
+Alliance Global Partners upgraded shares of Evolution Petroleum from a “neutral” rating to a “buy” rating in a report on Monday, September 21st.
+Zacks Investment Research upgraded shares of Evolution Petroleum from a “hold” rating to a “buy” rating and set a $3.00 target price on the stock in a report on Tuesday, December 29th.

-The business also recently declared a quarterly dividend, which was paid on Thursday, December 31st.
-Investors of record on Tuesday, December 15th were issued a dividend of $0.025 per share.
-The ex-dividend date was Monday, December 14th.
-This represents a $0.10 annualized dividend and a yield of 3.42%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 31st.
+Stockholders of record on Tuesday, December 15th were given a dividend of $0.025 per share.
+This represents a $0.10 annualized dividend and a dividend yield of 3.19%.
+The ex-dividend date of this dividend was Monday, December 14th.

-A number of large investors have recently added to or reduced their stakes in EPM.
-Zebra Capital Management LLC purchased a new stake in Evolution Petroleum in the third quarter worth $404,000.
-GSA Capital Partners LLP purchased a new position in shares of Evolution Petroleum during the third quarter valued at $109,000.
-Bridgeway Capital Management Inc. increased its stake in shares of Evolution Petroleum by 33.7% during the second quarter.
-Bridgeway Capital Management Inc. now owns 162,723 shares of the energy company’s stock valued at $456,000 after buying an additional 41,000 shares during the period.
-BlackRock Inc. increased its stake in shares of Evolution Petroleum by 0.9% during the third quarter.
-BlackRock Inc. now owns 3,688,110 shares of the energy company’s stock valued at $8,261,000 after buying an additional 31,900 shares during the period.
-Finally, Marshall Wace LLP purchased a new position in shares of Evolution Petroleum during the first quarter valued at $146,000.
+Several hedge funds have recently modified their holdings of EPM.
+Marshall Wace LLP bought a new stake in shares of Evolution Petroleum during the first quarter worth $146,000.
+Bank of America Corp DE increased its position in shares of Evolution Petroleum by 2.9% during the second quarter.
+Bank of America Corp DE now owns 204,707 shares of the energy company’s stock worth $573,000 after acquiring an additional 5,693 shares in the last quarter.
+Bridgeway Capital Management Inc. increased its position in shares of Evolution Petroleum by 33.7% during the second quarter.
+Bridgeway Capital Management Inc. now owns 162,723 shares of the energy company’s stock worth $456,000 after acquiring an additional 41,000 shares in the last quarter.
+Two Sigma Advisers LP increased its position in shares of Evolution Petroleum by 9.7% during the second quarter.
+Two Sigma Advisers LP now owns 150,725 shares of the energy company’s stock worth $422,000 after acquiring an additional 13,293 shares in the last quarter.
+Finally, North Star Investment Management Corp. increased its position in shares of Evolution Petroleum by 1.4% during the third quarter.
+North Star Investment Management Corp. now owns 760,700 shares of the energy company’s stock worth $1,704,000 after acquiring an additional 10,175 shares in the last quarter.

 Evolution Petroleum Corporation, an oil and gas company, engages in the development, production, ownership, and management of oil and gas properties in the United States.
 The company primarily holds interests in a CO2 enhanced oil recovery project in Louisiana's Delhi field.
 Its Delhi Holt-Bryant Unit covers an area of 13,636 acres located in Northeast Louisiana.